 - What things can library administrators manage via the Silverchair admin dashboard?
 Have usernames and passwords changed?

-Library administrators can:
+On the Silverchair admin dashboard, Library administrators can:

 - update institution details (name, address, phone number)